oskjerv/pi-valpevakt/readme.md

 ### Puppy watch :dog: :camera:

 A setup for taking photos every nth minute of a puppy.

+The images are appended into a .gif, and the gif is pushed to an album in Google Photos.
 #### :gear: Hardware

 - :computer: Raspberry Pi 4 model B (with a faulty SD-slot)